-Mo's algorithm1 can be used in many problems that require processing range queries in a static array.
-Since the array is static, the queries can be processed in any order.
-Before processing the queries, the algorithm sorts them in a special order which guarantees that the algorithm works efficiently.
+Mo's algorithm can be used in many problems that require processing range queries in a static array, i.e., the array values do not change between the queries.
+In each query, we are given a range [a,b], and we should calculate a value based on the array elements between positions a and b.
+Since the array is static, the queries can be processed in any order, and Mo's algorithm processes the queries in a special order which guarantees that the algorithm works efficiently.

-At each moment in the algorithm, there is an active range and the algorithm maintains the answer to a query related to that range.
+Mo's algorithm maintains an active range of the array, and the answer to a query concerning the active range is known at each moment.
 The algorithm processes the queries one by one, and always moves the endpoints of the active range by inserting and removing elements.
-The time complexity of the algorithm is
+The time complexity of the algorithm is $O(n\sqrt{n}f(n))$ where the array contains n elements, there are n queries and each insertion and removal of an element takes O(f(n)) time.